richardhenyash/balloon-pop-maths/TESTING.md

 * The [JavaScript Display Interaction Function Library](./assets/js/display.js) initially reported 18 unused variables.
 The unused variables are all related to function names which are defined in the [JavaScript Display Interaction Function Library](./assets/js/display.js) and are called in other library files.
 Seven warnings were generated for missing semicolons - these were added.
-4 warnings were generated for undefined variables, these were defined with "let".
+4 warnings were generated for undefined variables, these were defined with **let**.
 The code was then re-validated with the Report options disabled for "Unused Variables", and now passes without errors or warnings.
 See [JShint Display Interaction Library Validation Report](./assets/testing/validation/javascript-validation-report-display.txt).